louishust/CMakeTutorial/README.md

 It's a tutorial for how to use CMake

 How to compile from source:

+Shell> cd build && cmake .. && make

+How to install from source:

-1. Shell> cd build && cmake .. && make
+Shell> cd build && cmake .. && make && make install